-Monitoring Frequency Blood pressure and heart rate Weight and appetite Assessment for new or worsening psychiatric signs or symptoms (e.g. anxiety, symptoms of bipolar disorder).
-Ask patients "Do you believe your mental wellbeing has suffered due to your ADHD medications?"
-Explore whether patient is experiencing any difficulties with sleep Every 6 months, and after any change of dose recommended by specialist team.
+Monitoring Frequency Blood pressure and heart rateWeight and appetite Every 6 months, and after any change of dose recommended by specialist team.
 Assessment of adherence, and for any indication of methylphenidate abuse, misuse, or diversion As required, based on the patient's needs and individual circumstances.
-Review to ensure patient has been offered and attended an annual review with a healthcare professional with expertise in ADHD Annually
+Review to ensure patient has been offered and attended an annual review with a healthcare professional with expertise in ADHD.
+Review to include assessment for any new or worsening psychiatric symptoms and sleep problems.
+Annually (by primary or secondary care depending on ADHD Annual Review LES uptake)